xoopscube/documentation/en/development/README.md

 <div self="size-2of3">
 <p>
 <strong>XCube</strong> is the core layer of the platform giving required minimum functionality to aggregate
-preexistent subsystems, for example the <b>Base</b> subsystem Legacy used to build a customized CMS.
+preexistent bbase-systems, for example the <b>Base</b> system Legacy used to build a customized CMS.
 At its core, XCube minimalism is being intentional to get rid of the superfluous and to be meaningful and simple framework agnostic.
-Aside the initial Base subsystem Legacy, new features can be easily integrated:</p>
+Aside the initial Base system Legacy, new features can be easily integrated:</p>
 <ul>
 <li>Base new subsystem</li>
 <li>Module with extended functionality</li>